ably/Ably-Mapbox-sample/Android-Producer/README.md

 # Sending A Driver's GPS locations in Realtime

 This demo covers how to send GPS locations of a driver as they travel.
 The rate of updates can be changed by requests from the client, and has the potential to fan-out to as many subscribers as needed.
-This demo is written in Java for Android devices, and uses the [Ably realtime Java SDK](https://github.com/ably/ably-java/), and the [GoogleApiClient](https://developers.google.com/android/reference/com/google/android/gms/common/api/GoogleApiClient).
+This demo is written in Java for Android devices, and uses the [Ably Realtime Java SDK](https://github.com/ably/ably-java/), and the [GoogleApiClient](https://developers.google.com/android/reference/com/google/android/gms/common/api/GoogleApiClient).

 ## MainActivity.java

 The main actions taken by the app are: